spot-next/core-next/docs/intro.md

 ### Sane defaults
 The open-source world spawned some very awesome peaces of software.
 But sometimes they are a bit overengineered and hard to use for common scenarios. spOt tried to **dumb down the APIs** and make them more **usable by setting better defaults** and **hiding the most obscure features**.

-Probably every newcomer to Hibernate is struck by awe when seeing the "FETCH JOIN" in work and a few days is truck by anger only to see it fail with some obscure exceptions like:
+Probably every newcomer to Hibernate is struck by awe when seeing the "FETCH JOIN" in work and a few days is struck by anger only to see it fail with some obscure exceptions like:

 ```
 org.hibernate.loader.MultipleBagFetchException: cannot simultaneously fetch multiple bags